Norman and Medieval Period

 - In 1316, during the reign of Edward II, John, son of William de Crostweyt and Sibill his wife, sold lands in Martham to Robert the, son of Warine de Martham.

 - In 1322, there were disputes between the Prior and Laurence de Huntingfeld, who claimed from the tenants of the Prior certain services, which were disputed after the Prior had passed lands and services to Laurence.

 - Also in 1322 Bartholomew, the son of Laurence de Huntingfeld and heir of Juliana, daughter of Ralph de Bavent, a knight, his mother, late wife of Laurence, transferred his legal interest in lands at Martham to the Prior of Norwich.

 - In about 1342 during the reign of Edward III, Robert de Martham gave the Abbess of the Nuns of St. Clare, 20 marks per annum of his income from lands and tenements at Martham, Horsey, Repps and Bastwick, during the lifetime of Catherine, late wife of John de Ingham deceased, son of Sir Oliver de Hugham, she being then a nun there.

-- In 1347 during the reign of Edward III, Thomas de Huntingfeld owned half the manor of Martham after his father Laurence de Huntingfeld had died.
+- In 1347 during the reign of Edward III, Thomas de Huntingfeld owned half the Manor of Moregrove after his father Laurence de Huntingfeld had died.

 - In 1428 the revenues from Martham payable to the Prior of Norwich were valued at £21.
 18s.
 11d per annum.